immunefi-team/Bounty_Boosts/Alchemix/31461 - [SC - Critical] veALCX holder can mint Unlimited FLUX tokens.md

 # veALCX holder can mint Unlimited FLUX tokens

-Submitted on Sun May 19 2024 15:51:12 GMT-0400 (Atlantic Standard Time) by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 21:51:12 UTC by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31461